 You can find practice tests and questions ACT math section and English section on the official website.

 SAT practice tests and questions can be found on the official website.
 Additionally, the Khan Academy has a fantastic SAT prep section that they’ve created in collaboration with College Board.
 It’s definitely worth checking out.

-You can find a great guide on the basics of the five paragraph essay here.
+You can find a great guide on the basics of the five-paragraph essay here.

 Don’t worry.
 It’s not like your entire future depends on this test.
 Seriously though, just remember that students have the option of taking the test multiple times.
 Schools usually take the highest score.
 Having a bad score isn’t the end of the world (though it may feel like it.)
 Learn from your mistakes and have another go at it.
 Even a small improvement in test scores can make a big difference.

-Homeschool Friendly Colleges
+Homeschool Friendly Colleges by State

 - Harding University

 - John Brown University